Cooking Times

 The 400°F Sweet Spot

 Most chefs prefer 400°F for baked chicken breast.
 It's hot enough to get light browning on the outside while keeping the inside juicy.
-At 350°F the chicken tends to steam rather than roast, which can result in a less flavorful exterior.
+At 350°F the chicken tends to steam rather than roast, which results in a less flavorful exterior.
+At 425°F you get better browning but a narrower margin before it dries out.

 Pan-Seared Chicken Breast

-For a 6–8 oz boneless breast: heat oil in a skillet over medium-high heat.
+For a 6–8 oz boneless breast: heat oil in a skillet over medium-high heat until shimmering.
 Cook 6–7 minutes per side without moving.
-Rest 5 minutes.
-The key is not moving the chicken so it develops a proper sear.
+Rest 5 minutes before cutting.
+The key is not moving the chicken while it cooks — this lets it develop a proper sear rather than steaming.

 Grilled Chicken Breast

 Preheat grill to medium-high (around 400°F).
 Grill 6–8 minutes per side for a boneless breast.
+Close the lid between flips.
 Use the same 165°F internal temperature rule.
+Let rest 3–5 minutes before serving.

 How to Keep Chicken Breast Juicy

-Pound chicken to an even thickness before cooking — this solves the problem of the thin end drying out before the thick end is cooked.
-A quick brine (1 tablespoon salt per cup of water, 30 minutes) also helps retain moisture significantly.
+• Pound to even thickness.
+This solves the problem of the thin end drying out before the thick end is cooked.
+Aim for a uniform ¾ inch thickness.

 Try our tool: Cooking Time Calculator →